Manan100196/ST_558_Project3_GroupD/Tech_analysis.md

 <img src="Tech_analysis_files/figure-gfm/plot3-1.png" style="display: block; margin: auto;" />

 #### Average number of shares per words in title

+Here, a plot of average number of shares vs number of words in the title is generated.
+The conclusion is for the words in the title in the range of 7 to 14, the average number of shares is high.

 ``` r
 data_plot_3 <- train_df %>%